zhangylch/FIREANN/readme.md

 (Number of radial Gaussian functions.
 This number should be a power of 2 for better efficiency.)

 ## MD simulations
 As mentioned earlier, the package interfaces with the LAMMPS framework by creating a new pair_style (fireann).MD simulations can be run in a multi-process or multi-threaded fashion on both GPUs and CPUs.
 MD simulations based on other MD packages such as i-pi can also be executed through the existing ipi-lammps interface.
 In addition, MD simulation can also be performed by the ASE interface.
-More details can be found in the manual
+More details can be found in the manual.

 ## References
 If you use this package, please cite these works.